-Returns zero if request succeeds or a negative error number if an error occurs.
-Possible return values are:
+Returns zero if the request succeeds or a negative error number if an error occurs.
+Possible return values follow:

-- LINEERR_INVALCALLHANDLE

-- LINEERR_OPERATIONFAILED

-- LINEERR_NOCONFERENCE

-- LINEERR_RESOURCEUNAVAIL

-- LINEERR_INVALPOINTER

-- LINEERR_STRUCTURETOOSMALL

-- LINEERR_NOMEM

-- LINEERR_UNINITIALIZED
+LINEERR_INVALCALLHANDLE, LINEERR_OPERATIONFAILED, LINEERR_NOCONFERENCE, LINEERR_RESOURCEUNAVAIL, LINEERR_INVALPOINTER, LINEERR_STRUCTURETOOSMALL, LINEERR_NOMEM, LINEERR_UNINITIALIZED.

 lineGetDevCaps

 The lineGetDevCaps function queries a specified line device to determine its telephony capabilities.
 The returned information applies for all addresses on the line device.